Maresca mulls Caicedo replacement for Chelsea visit to Leeds

-LONDON, Dec 2 : Chelsea manager Enzo Maresca's biggest challenge will be finding a replacement for suspended midfielder Moises Caicedo when they visit lowly Leeds United in the Premier League on Wednesday.
+LONDON, Dec 2 : Chelsea manager Enzo Maresca's biggest challenge will be finding a replacement for suspended midfielder Moises Caicedo when they visit struggling Leeds United in the Premier League on Wednesday.

-Caicedo, who has played 50 out of 51 matches with Maresca in charge, was sent off during Sunday's 1-1 draw at home to leaders Arsenal, who are six points above third-placed Chelsea.
+Caicedo, who has played 50 out of 51 matches with Maresca in charge of the team, was sent off during Sunday's 1-1 draw at home to leaders Arsenal, who are six points above third-placed Chelsea.

-Chelsea are also without defender Levi Colwill and defensive midfielders Romeo Lavia and Dario Essugo due to injuries, while midfielder Cole Palmer, who returned from injury to take a place on the bench at Stamford Bridge on Sunday, is yet to play.
+Chelsea are also without defender Levi Colwill, and defensive midfielders Romeo Lavia and Dario Essugo due to injuries.
+Forward Cole Palmer returned from injury to take a place on the bench at Stamford Bridge on Sunday.

 "We're a better team with Cole, a better team with Moises, a better team with Levi, but when they are not available, we try to find solutions," Maresca told reporters on Tuesday.

+"We did the same thing with Levi, we did the same thing when Cole was out, and now we have to do something different because of Moi," he added.

+"Andrey (Santos) is ready.
+His position, once again, is playing as a six, like Moi’s position, but he's ready.

-"We have to do something different because of Moises ... one that can play well in that position is Josh (Acheampong), but we'll see," he added of the versatile 19-year-old.
+"We have more options.
+We have also Reece (James), who can play in different positions.
+I think one that can play well in that position is Josh (Acheampong), but we'll see."

-Maresca said Palmer, who last played in September, is available to start, but cannot play a full game yet.
+Maresca said Palmer, who last played in September, cannot play a full match yet.

 "He can start the game.
 The idea with him is to start giving minutes until he can play 90 minutes," the coach added.